-Let me start by saying that I am not a veterinarian!
-You should not take any veterinary advice from me or from anyone who does not have the title Doctor of Veterinary Medicine (D.V.M.) attached to her name.
-Even very experienced breeders, trainers, groomers or pet sitters are not qualified to give you veterinary advice!
-You are wise to seek your veterinarian’s advice if one of us tells you that in our experience we do not think something is ‘normal’.
-The information in this article was given to me by Darcy Schofil D.V.M. and Alison Williams D.V.M of Cahaba Mountain Brook Animal Clinic.
+Let's start by saying that you should not seek veterinary advice from anyone who does not have the title Doctor of Veterinary Medicine (DVM, VMD) attached to their name.
+Even very experienced breeders, trainers, groomers or pet sitters are not qualified to give you veterinary medical advice.
+You are wise to seek your veterinarian’s advice if someone tells you that, in their experience, they do not think something is ‘normal’.
+The information in this article was provided by Darcy Schofil, DVM and Alison Williams, DVM of Cahaba Mountain Brook Animal Clinic.
 You can trust their advice!

 Here are examples of when to call the veterinarian.